-This Thanksgiving, as you’re preparing the family feast, don’t forget about your favorite feline friends.
-There are a number of human foods that are safe for cats, but many others that are best left out of a food bowl.
+This Thanksgiving, as you’re preparing the family feast, don’t forget about your favorite feline friends, especially if they are wondering around the table.
+There are a number of human foods that are safe for cats, but many others that are best kept away from kitty!

 Safe Foods for Cats